LaskaKit/ESP-Vindriktning/README.md

 ## Example codes
 For the fastest development, we prepared a few examples where we show how to easily use LASKAKIT ESP-VINDRIKTNING alone or with SCD41
+Use "nodemcu-32s" board in ESPHome and "ESP32 Dev Module" in Arduino IDE.

 ## Link
 The product is available on our store https://www.laskakit.cz/laskakit-esp-vindriktning-esp-32-i2c/